faley-stack/docs/content/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository.md

 ---
 title: Configuring issue templates for your repository
-intro: You can customize the templates that are available for contributors to use when they open new issues in your repository.
+intro: You can customize the
-redirect_from:
-  - /github/building-a-strong-community/creating-issue-templates-for-your-repository
-  - /articles/configuring-issue-templates-for-your-repository
-  - /github/building-a-strong-community/configuring-issue-templates-for-your-repository
-versions:
   fpt: '*'
   ghes: '*'
   ghae: '*'